French Film Evening – Saturday 7 March

 And he’s backed up by a strong, if somewhat predictable, assortment of international thugs, beauties, and oddballs.
 The true comedy of the film is in its blatant disregard for political correctness.
 The misogyny, cultural insensitivity, and almost laughable macho-ism of the films of this genre and period are used for major comic effect.

-As usual, there will be English sub-titles, popcorn and other snacks, a French-themed raffle and a cash and card payment bar to buy drinks before the film and during the interval.
+As usual, there will be English sub-titles, popcorn and other snacks, a raffle, and a licensed bar to buy drinks before the film and during the interval.
 Tickets: £10 adults, £7 under 16s.
+Cash and card payments are both welcome.

 Leave a comment